 In-Training Exam (ABSITE)

 An essential tool for any surgical specialist is the basic knowledge of the field including both basic and clinical science.
 A standardized method of evaluating this basic fund of knowledge is the American Board of Surgery In-training Exam.
 This exam is administered the last Saturday in January each year.
 Residents are expected to perform at least above the 35th percentile on this exam.
 If the resident does not meet this requirement but is performing well in the clinical arena and has otherwise demonstrated a high degree of commitment, he/she will attend mandatory review sessions called the ABSITE Club for the subsequent year.
-This may also include assignment of a tutor from our surgical faculty who will set up a study program for the resident.
+We have our interns participate in the ABSITE Club to help prepare them for the exam.
+For ABSITE performance under the 35th percentile, we may also assign a tutor from our surgical faculty who will set up a study program for the resident.
 If on the subsequent exam the resident again fails to achieve a score above the 35th percentile, the Department Residency Review Committee may recommend additional remedial actions.
 Overall clinical performance is taken into consideration when taking action.

 The ability to be able to understand the methodology and preparation of a scientific paper is important if the resident is to be able to critically review the surgical literature.
 To this end, each categorical resident is expected to prepare at least one scientific paper suitable for publication during his/her residency.
 Prior to the beginning of the third year of categorical surgical training, the resident will prepare a research proposal; this may be in the nature of original work or a clinical review and submit it to the Program director.
 It is expected that the abstract and manuscript will be completed before advancement to the final year of surgical training.

 Residents in good standing will be funded to attend a professional meeting in their final year of training.
 Attendance at other meetings will be funded if the resident is making a presentation.
 The Travel Section details procedures to follow for Department Travel.